Yu-Peng Chen: Raymond Yip films

 The first film score Chen independently produced was for Bump in the Road, a 2013 comedy film directed by Raymond Yip (葉偉民).
 The film's story tells of a man named Zhang Kai who suddenly receives an ultrasound image of his child; he embarks on a road trip with his younger brother Xin to search for the child's mother.
 Chen provided his vocals for the songs "Snatch the Bouquet" (抢花球), "On the Road" (在路上), and "Far Place" (远方).

 In 2014, Chen returned to score Raymond Yip's The House That Never Dies, a thriller film based on the haunted house Chaonei No. 81.
 Director Yip gave great importance to the music and did not give restrictions on producing the soundtrack.
 It was a challenge for Chen as he had no reference for the music, so he created the style, structure, tempo, and orchestration himself.
 Yip approved the overall design of the music.
 The film was a box-office hit and became the highest-grossing Chinese horror film.
 The 2017 sequel, The House That Never Dies II, was directed by Qian Renhao (钱人豪).
 Chen composed its ending theme song, "Soul Returns" (回魂).

 In January 2015, the suspense thriller film Tales of Mystery, directed by Raymond Yip, Tian Meng (田蒙), and Xian Xuchu (咸旭初), was released.
 Its music production was the first test of Chen's creative techniques in the genre of horror music and influenced his work on The House That Never Dies.
 The film is divided into three acts, each having a unique musical style.
-The first story is "Japanese-style creepy," the second is "American-style brutal," and the third is "heartwarming with emotions."
+The first story is "Japanese-style creepy," the second is "American-style brutal," and the third is "heartwarming with emotions".

 The next film directed by Raymond Yip was Phantom of the Theatre in 2016, a thriller like his two previous works.
 The story tells of a haunted theater filled with the spirits of a performance troupe that perished in a fire many years prior.
-What Chen found to be most time-consuming in producing the music was not the rigorous score and complex engineering but making the score rich while not complicated, concise and not monotonous.
+What Chen found to be most time-consuming in producing the music was not the rigorous score and complex engineering but making the score rich while not complicated, concise but not monotonous.
 Aside from horror music, Chen took on four themes for the soundtrack: fate, love, and the ordinary and magical sides of the Palace Theater.
 These themes blend and change with each other.
 Chen composed "The Mist," the film's theme song that takes on love.
 His score for the film had received both praise and criticism.
 Jonathan Broxton of Movie Music UK, in his film score review, wrote, "Phantom of the Theatre has, quite rightly, been the recipient of quite a bit of critical praise in 2016, and despite its flaws I certainly recommend it for anyone wanting to dip their toes into Chinese film music."